ishitarastogi/ENS-Guide/README.md

-# What is ENS v2and How it is different from ENSV1?
+# What is ENS v2 and How it is different from ENSV1?

 ## What is ENS v1?